The Guide: How to Improve Credit Score

 1. Stop applying for new credit.

-As we saw above, every time you apply for new credit there’s an inquiry on your report.
+As we saw above, every time you apply for new credit, there’s an inquiry on your report.
 Even if your credit is approved, this inquiry is still there.
 Lenders view these inquiries as questionable if you’re already facing a lower credit rating.

 When you’re still in the process of paying off other lines of credit, it’s a bad idea to apply for any more.
 Not only do you want to stop the inquiries from marking your account, but you also don’t want to seem like a greater risk to lenders.
+Credit applications can quickly pile up, making it harder to improve your credit score.

 2. Pay your bills on time.

 Another big step is also the simplest.
-It seems obvious to always pay your bills on time, but few recognize the significance of even a small mistake with a late payment.
+It seems obvious to always pay bills on time, but few recognize the significance of even a small mistake with a late payment.
 Having a record of consistent payments has a positive impact on your credit score.
 This is even more important for larger payments of $150 or more.

 If you do miss a payment, it will be reported as a default if it reaches 60 days overdue.
 Defaults are one of the worst things you can have listed on your credit report.
 They’re hard to get off, so they’re better to avoid at all costs.

 Set alarms or configure auto-payments so you never accidentally forget to pay a bill.
-If you find yourself unable to pay on time, contact your provider to see if they offer payment flexibility.
+If you find yourself unable to pay on time, contact your credit provider to see if they offer payment flexibility.
 Most providers are willing to work with you as long as you’ve had a good record in the past.

 3. Pay down your loans and debts.